-It is unclear how the proposed additions of SB 174 would interact with existing Oregon Workers' Compensation enforcement actions and remedies.
-Further, the interplay between SB 174 and the Exclusive Remedy principle of the Oregon Workers' Compensation Act is equally unclear.
+It is unclear how the proposed additions of SB 174 A would interact with existing Oregon workers' compensation enforcement actions and remedies.
+Further, the interplay between SB 174 A and the Exclusive Remedy principle of the Oregon Workers' Compensation Act is equally unclear.
 See ORS 656.018.

-For these reasons, SAIF opposes the inclusion of workers' compensation insurance in SB 174 and respectfully requests the Chair and committee members consider an exemption to SB 174 for Workers' Compensation Insurance.
+The uncertainty of this interplay and the potential for costly civil litigation creates strong concern because workers' compensation insurance was specifically created to ensure certainty for injured workers with a no-fault system for receiving benefits in exchange for protecting employers from costly civil litigation by providing the exclusive remedy defense to attempts at civil litigation outside of the workers' compensation system.
+Financial penalties and attorney fees for unreasonable claims processing already exist within the workers' compensation system.